Practically/Preloader/README.md

 /**
  * Set regex patterns of classes you want to exclude from preloading.
 In this
- * example any of the yii2 dev classes and the `Object` class that got removed
+ * example any of the yii2 dev classes and the `Object` class that has been removed
  * and is no longer used
  */
 $preloader->exclude('/^yii\\\composer/');